cdedc/xcomfort/README.md

 F) sample code to listen to the USBGW and other sensors and actors and log the packet traffic

-The code right nowis more or less work in progress and can serve as a starting point for other projects.
-It is in no form complete.
+The code right now is more or less work in progress and can serve as a starting point for other projects.
+It is in no form complete nor will it be completed in the future.
+Use it as it is.

 rgds,